impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 completions="$(rbenv commands)"
 ```

 Looks like we're setting the value of the `completions` variable equal to "$(rbenv commands)".
 But I notice something subtle here- we're using parentheses, not curly braces here.
 I don't remember seeing this so far.
 What's the difference?
 Is this still considered parameter expansion?
-I search [the parameter expansion docs](https://web.archive.org/web/20220816200045/https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html) for "$(", but don't find anything.
-I Google "dollar sign plus parens zsh" and find [a useful StackOverflow answer](https://web.archive.org/web/20220720215040/https://stackoverflow.com/questions/17984958/what-does-it-mean-in-shell-when-we-put-a-command-inside-dollar-sign-and-parenthe):
+I search [the parameter expansion docs](https://web.archive.org/web/20220816200045/https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html){:target="_blank" rel="noopener"} for "$(", but don't find anything.
+I Google "dollar sign plus parens zsh" and find [a useful StackOverflow answer](https://web.archive.org/web/20220720215040/https://stackoverflow.com/questions/17984958/what-does-it-mean-in-shell-when-we-put-a-command-inside-dollar-sign-and-parenthe){:target="_blank" rel="noopener"}:

 ```
 Usage of the `$` like `${HOME}` gives the value of `HOME`.
 Usage of the `$` like `$(echo foo)` means run whatever is inside the parentheses in a subshell and return that as the value.
 In my example, you would get `foo` since `echo` will write `foo` to standard out
 ```

 Short and sweet.
 So in our case, we're storing the return value of `rbenv commands` as the contents of the `completions` local variable.
 Does it store the contents as a string, or as an array?
 To answer this, I need to know how to print a variable's type in the terminal.
-StackOverflow [to the rescue](https://web.archive.org/web/20220714213343/https://unix.stackexchange.com/questions/269825/how-can-i-get-a-variables-datatype-in-zsh):
+StackOverflow [to the rescue](https://web.archive.org/web/20220714213343/https://unix.stackexchange.com/questions/269825/how-can-i-get-a-variables-datatype-in-zsh){:target="_blank" rel="noopener"}:

 <p style="text-align: center">
   <img src="/assets/images/how-to-print-a-variables-type.png" width="70%" style="border: 1px solid black; padding: 0.5em" alt="how to print a variable's type">